talyssonoc/structure/README.md

 #### Recursive coercion

-Structure also does recursive coercion, so if your declared type is Array or other structure the items/attributes of the raw value will be coerced as well:
+Structure also does recursive coercion so, if your declared type is Array or other Structure, the items/attributes of the raw value will be coerced as well:

 ```javascript
 class BooksCollection extends Array { }